BSDA: Bayesian Random Semantic Data Augmentation for Medical Image Classification: Introduction

-Recent works have underscored the enhanced efficacy of data augmentation when applied within the feature space~\cite{8979439,kang_improving_2023,9711259,10.1145/3503161.3547866}.
-In detail, the deep feature space harbors various semantic directions, and shift features along these directions yields new sample features with identical class identities but alter semantic content~\cite{9332260}.
-The ISDA~\cite{9332260} stands out in this domain, facilitating implicit data augmentation by aiming to minimize an upper bound of the expected cross-entropy loss on the augmented dataset.
-Unlike traditional methods that modify images directly, this approach generated new data at the feature level, such as operating random disturbances, interpolations, or extrapolations within the feature space for augmentation~\cite{devries2017dataset}.
-In medical images, there are numerous modalities with non-uniform dimensions.
-The computational cost of generative data augmentation methods is high.
-However, the effectiveness of techniques based on image transformation could be more satisfactory.
-Semantic data augmentation holds promise in addressing the shortcomings of both approaches.
-To our knowledge, there is currently no published literature on semantic data augmentation methods within medical image classification.
+The ISDA~\cite{isda_tpami} stands out in this domain, facilitating implicit data augmentation by aiming to minimize an upper bound of the expected cross-entropy loss on the augmented dataset.
+Unlike traditional methods that modify images directly, this approach generates new data at the feature level, such as operating random disturbances, interpolations, or extrapolations within the feature space for augmentation~\cite{devries2017dataset}.
+In medical images, there are numerous modalities with non-uniform dimensions. data augmentation methods based on image transformations provide limited enhancement of diversity, and computational cost of generative data augmentation methods is high, the generative data augmentation methods are computationally costly, although they can enrich diversity Semantic data augmentation holds promise in addressing the shortcomings of both approaches.
+Current semantic data augmentation methods~\cite{isda_tpami, sfa} mainly aim to improve the semantic direction, whereas semantic strength should be equally important because over-translation may violate the image label.

+To address this issue and develop a universal semantic augmentation paradigm for medical image classification, we drew inspiration from the automatic augmentation method: RA~\cite{Randaugment}, defining a semantic data augmentation strategy incorporating two hyperparameters: semantic magnitude and semantic direction.
+Inspired by the concept that modeling data augmentation as additive perturbation can enhance network learning and generalization capabilities~\cite{NEURIPS2022_2130b8a4}, we define a semantic data augmentation method as the addition of semantic magnitude to the original feature in selected semantic directions.
+For example, in the tumor staging task, a feature represents the semantics of tumor size, and we change the tumor size by changing the feature value.